awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.IVpc

-Defines the virtual networking environment for this cluster.
+- *Default:* A new VPC is created.

+The VPC where to deploy the MSK Serverless cluster.

 Must have at least 2 subnets in two different AZs.